dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ```
 ### icrc7_revoke_approval

 Revokes the specified approvals from the active approvals.
+The parameter `from_subaccount` specifies the owner's subaccount to which the approval applies, the `spender` the party that is approved.

-In case of token_ids being of the Collection variant, the response contains only a single element indicating the success of the collection-level approval.
-In case of token_ids being a vector of token ids, the response is a vector whose elements correspond to the elements of the token_ids vector in the method's arguments, i.e., the i-th element in the response vector is the response corresponding to the i-th element in the token_ids vector.
+In case of `token_ids`` being of the `Collection`` variant, the response contains only a single element indicating the success of the collection-level approval.
+In case of `token_ids`` being a vector of token ids, the response is a vector whose elements correspond to the elements of the `token_ids`` vector in the method's arguments, i.e., the i-th element in the response vector is the response corresponding to the i-th element in the `token_ids`` vector.

 Revoking an approval for a tokenId does not affect the collection level approval.
 Revoking a collection does not affect the approval for individual token ids.

-An ICRC-7 ledger implementation does not need to keep track of revoked approvals. // t.b.d.
+An ICRC-7 ledger implementation does not need to keep track of revoked approvals.

 ```candid "Type definitions" +=
 type RevokeError = variant {